11.4.3.1 Testing the type of a term

 is faster and more readable then using an if-then-else using the

 functions below.
-All these functions return either TRUE
+All these functions return either TRUE or FALSE.

 - int PL_is_variable(term_t)